 1: The Castle of Solitude

-The Château de la Solitude , once a sumptuous residence, is today an abandoned place that arouses curiosity and fascination.
+The Château de la Solitude , once a sumptuous residence, is now an abandoned place that arouses curiosity and fascination.

 Site Features

-- Architecture: Neo-Gothic structure, towers, and stained glass windows.
+- Architecture: Neo-Gothic structure, towers, and stained-glass windows.

 - Access: Restricted, discretion required.